- Download our Moving to Toronto Guide (PDF)

 Types of accommodation in Toronto

-For most cities, it is the case that the closer to the city centre, the more expensive the rentals become.
+For most cities, rent is usually more expensive in the city centre.
 This is only partly true of Toronto.
-While luxury condominiums dot the skyline, and while the city is continuously constructing skyscrapers, there is a large immigrant population living in sub-par housing within the city’s core.
-This creates a striking contradiction where multi-million dollar condos reach upward next to homeless shelters that can appear to be near collapse.
+While luxury condominiums and skyscrapers dot the skyline, there is a contingent of immigrant communities living in sub-par housing within the city centre.
+This creates a striking contradiction where multi-million-dollar condos reach upward next to homeless shelters that appear to be near collapse.

-This uneven distribution of wealth means that there are apartments available for people from all walks of life almost anywhere in the city.
-While the districts in the west and north have some extremely expensive properties and rentals, there are plenty of townhouses, high-rises, and small houses in and amongst them from which to choose.
+This uneven distribution of wealth means there are apartments available for people from all walks of life almost anywhere in the city.
+While the districts in the west and north have some extremely expensive properties and rentals, there are plenty of townhouses, high-rises, and small houses in and among them from which to choose.

 Finding accommodation in Toronto

 The best way to find accommodation in Toronto is by perusing the plethora of online listings.
-Real-estate agents can also be incredibly helpful, as they are familiar with the market and the logistics surrounding leasing and negotiations.
+Real-estate agents can also be incredibly helpful, as they are familiar with the market and the logistics around leasing and negotiations.
 In many cases, these agents also host listings on their company websites.
-Landlords are responsible for paying the agent's commission, so expats need not worry about incurring extra expenses.
+Landlords are responsible for paying the agent's commission, so expats needn’t worry about incurring extra costs.

 Renting accommodation in Toronto

-It is important to carry out an inventory and note any damages when moving into a property because deductions from the security deposit will be made for any damages to the property at the end of the tenancy.
+Deposits are usually two months' rent, which is refundable in principle.
+It is important to carry out an inventory and note any damages when moving into a property to avoid any unfair deductions from the security deposit at the end of the lease.